Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Conclusion

 \section{Conclusion}

-In this paper, we suggested a cross-lingually applicable word segmentation system that can be utilized both as a web-based real-time assistive technology and an analyzing toolkit for noisy user-generated text.
-First, we refined Korean drama scripts, making up 2M lines respectively, in the way that the segmentation results fit with context and prosody.
-Based on them, a deep training architecture was constructed to yield an automatic segmenter of which the performance was verified by quantitative and qualitative comparison with widely used text processing modules.
+In this paper, we suggested an assistive word segmentation system that can serve as a real-time text editor for noisy user-generated text.
+First, we refined Korean drama scripts, making up 2M lines respectively, in the way that the segmentation results fit with the prosodic and contextual naturalness of the text.
+Based on it, a data-driven architecture was trained to yield an automatic segmenter of which the performance was verified by quantitative and qualitative comparison with widely used text processing modules.
 For Korean, where the strict rule is not necessarily required to obey in real-time written conversation, we proposed a subjective measure that can compare the naturalness of the segmentation that the systems assign to user-generated texts.
+The results support our system's fit on the aim of assistive technology, also assuring the robustness in the objective measure.
+The discussion was performed on how our approach differs from grammatical correction, whether this technology really matters, and with which features it can be utilized in the real world.
+Adopting the overlap-hopping method and leveraging the user segmentation information may prevent the text processing system from dismissing the user's will.